Own-Data-Privateer/hoardy-web/tool/README.md

 ## Make a website mirror from archived data

-You can then use your archived data to generate a local offline static website mirror that can be opened in a web browser without accesing the Internet, similar to what `wget -mpk` does.
+You can then use your archived data to generate a local offline static website mirror that can be opened in a web browser without accessing the Internet, similar to what `wget -mpk` does.

 The invocation is slightly different depending on if the data was exported via `saveAs` by the [`Hoardy-Web` extension](../extension/) itself or saved by using the [`hoardy-web-sas` archiving server](../simple_server/):